See below for biographical information on some current members.

 Key works include:

-The children on the lawn (2014), Harpsichord duet, premiere: Robinson College, Cambridge by the Francis Knights-Dan Tidhar Duo, 27 Feb 2015
+The children on the lawn (2014), two harpsichords, premiere: Robinson College, Cambridge by the Knights-Tidhar Duo, 2015

-Mass (2014), SATB choir (Kyrie-Gloria-Sanctus-Benedictus-Agnus Dei), premiere: London Festival of Contemporary Church Music, dir.
-Christopher Batchelor, St Pancras Church, London, 16 May 2014
+Mass I (2014), SATB (Kyrie-Gloria-Sanctus-Agnus Dei).
+Premiere: London Festival of Contemporary Church Music, dir.
+Christopher Batchelor, St Pancras Church, London, 2014

 As an undergraduate, Dylan completed his music studies with honours at Colchester Institute: Centre for Performing Arts, where he studied piano with Australian pianist Lesley Young, and composition with Dr Mark Bellis, completing his teacher training under mentorship of Phil Toms and Matthew Simpkins.
 There, in 2009, Dylan won Colchester Institute’s Canon Jack Award for Solo Piano adjudicated by Andrew Ball.
 He was awarded 2nd place in The Roy Teed Cup for Composition in 2010 adjudicated by Vincent Lindsay-Clarke.
 After graduating, Dylan continued his personal study by receiving coaching from Colchester-based Pianist, Ian Ray, director of Colchester Choral Society.